 Coding vs Programming Salary

-Coding pays less as compared to programming.
-Because coding is limited to the specific part of programming.
-Therefore in coding you will get roughly $50,000 on an average.
+Coding pays less compared to programming.
+Because coding is limited to a specific part of programming.
+Therefore in coding, you will get roughly $50,000 on average.

-On the other hand, computer programming will help you make $90,000 on an average.
+On the other hand, computer programming will help you make $90,000 on average.

 Now you have seen that coding is just like a tree in the forest.
 In comparison, programming is like a wild forest.
 You can master coding by mastering a few concepts of programming language.
 On the other hand, it takes many years to master all aspects of programming.

-There are no shortcuts to master programming; you need to start with any aspect of programming first.
-It can be software testing, code maintenance, database management, etc. I want to mention that programming is always the best option than coding because it allows you to do a lot more than writing lengthy software modules, web applications, and any other.
+There are no shortcuts to mastering programming; you need to start with any aspect of programming first.
+It can be software testing, code maintenance, database management, etc. I want to mention that programming is always the best option over coding because it allows you to do a lot more than writing lengthy software modules, web applications, and any other.